 Descriptions of Healing Modalities

-The National Center for Complementary and Alternative Medicine divides various Complimentary and Alternative modalities into four domains.
-In addition, NCCAM studies CAM whole medical systems, which cut across all domains.
+The National Center for Complementary and Integrative Health divides various Complimentary and Alternative modalities into four domains.
+In addition, NCCIH studies CAM whole medical systems, which cut across all domains.

 These modalities include a wide variety of approaches, from acupuncture to nutrition to meditation to chiropractic.